raas-dev/configent/README.md

 The shims are available in non-interactive shells, while `~/.aliases` is sourced only in terminals where STDIN (effectively keyboard) is present.

-💡: Use alias `d` as a shortcut for building a docker image in the current directory. `Dockerfile` is used for building if present, otherwise `nixpacks` is used to detect the tech stack and build the image best effort.
-After the image is built, a new container is launched from it.
-If alias `d` was used with `--detached`/`-d`, host-container mapped ports are output and docker logs are followed.

 ### macOS

 Container runtimes base on Linux kernel features not present on macOS.
 Thus